OpenAperture/messaging/README.md

 # CloudOS.Messaging

 This reusable Elixir messaging library provides abstracted methods for interacting with the CloudOS Messaging system.

+Currently this library utlizes an AMQP client as its primary communication mechanism.
+However, it add supervision and reconnection logic for Connections and Channels.

 ## Usage